2021 Balochistan earthquake: Impact

 Striking early in the morning at just after 03:00 local time, the earthquake collapsed many homes where residents were asleep.
-According to the Provincial Disaster Management Authority (Khyber Pakhtunkhwa) (PDMA), severe damage was reported in the Harnai District and Shahrag area, where 409 mud homes were destroyed and 15,000 damaged.
+According to the Provincial Disaster Management Authority (Khyber Pakhtunkhwa) (PDMA), severe damage was reported in the Harnai District and Shahrag area, where 10,000 mud homes were destroyed.
 Damage was also reported in the cities of Sibi and Quetta.
 Provincial Minister Mir Ziaullah Langau said landslides have blocked roads leading to the affected region, disrupting rescue and recovery efforts.
 The majority of homes in the affected region were constructed of mud and stone, making them vulnerable to collapse or severe damage from earthquakes.
 The Deputy Commissioner at Government of Balochistan, Suhail Anwar Hashmi said that most of the fatalities resulted from roof and wall collapses.

 According to geologist Sotiris Valkaniotis, the quake triggered at least 116 landslides, based on inferring satellite imagery from Sentinel-2.

 Casualties

 At least 42 people died, mostly women and children.
 An unspecified number of residents were buried under the rubble of collapsed buildings and rescued by survivors.
 About 300 people were injured, with many hospitals in Balochistan overwhelmed by the influx of patients.
 Ten injured individuals, mostly men and elders were airlifted to Quetta.

 On the afternoon the same day of the disaster, funerals were held for those who had died.
 A district hospital in Harnai received 15 dead bodies and many severely injured children.
 Many of the patients were treated outside the hospital building due to overcapacity.
 Four deaths were coal miners working when the mine collapsed.
 In another instance, a mother and her two children were killed in their sleep when their home collapsed.
 Another girl, aged eight, was found lifeless under the wreckage.
 Six children were among the dead, including a one-year-old infant.

 Dozens of coal miners in Balochistan are also reportedly missing, presumably trapped.
 According to the Deputy Commissioner of Harnai, 15 miners are unaccounted for outside the city.
 Rescue workers were sent to search for the missing.

 By 9 October, 33 injured people were getting treatment for their injuries at the Sandeman Provincial Hospital in Quetta.
 Some victims were taken to the trauma center for their severe injuries.

 On 10 October, an aftershock measuring magnitude 4.5 shook Harnai, injuring six people.
 The injured individuals were transported to a local hospital where they were treated.

 It was reported on October 16 that a casualty died while undergoing treatment at a hospital in Karachi, bringing the death toll to 27.